dmritrekker/trekker/doc/source/tutorials/tutorial_1.rst

 	It is possible to display tractograms in the familiar direction coded RGB scheme as shown here.
 With trekker you write the segment colors using the **-writeColors** option.
 Notice that by default colors are not written in order to save hard drive space.
 To show the segment colors, please select *colors* as the coloring option in Paraview and make sure that **Map Scalars** option is **NOT** selected.

 .. seealso::
-	Trekker can save many other information in the output that can be visualized in Paraview, such as the local curvature with **-writeCurvature** option.
+	Trekker can save many other information in the output that can be visualized in Paraview, such as the FOD amplitude along the direction of the segment with **-writeFODamp** option.
 You can view the other output options by clicking `here <../manual/trekker.html#output-options>`__.

 .. figure:: tut1_2.png